ThatNigel/ThatNigel/README.md

  ⚡ Fun fact: I watch a lot of series and movies ,I also spend most of the time scrolling through memes<br>
 🌍I'm based in Nairobi,Kenya<br>
 ✉️You can send an email to omondinigel04@gmail.com<br>
-🤝I'm open to collaborate in Android,Java
+🤝I'm open to collaborate in Android,Java.

 <!---